a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-4.md

 After receiving a logout request containing a valid, unexpired token, the server then proceeds to create a `BlasklistedToken` object, add it to the database and commit the changes.
 Then, the server sends an HTTP response indicating that the logout request succeeded.

 The function that performs this process will be defined in`/app/api/auth/business.py`.
-First, open the file and update the import statements to include the `BlacklistedToken` class: (**Line 9**)
+Open that file and update the import statements to include the `BlacklistedToken` class: (**Line 9**)

 {{< highlight python "linenos=table,hl_lines=9" >}}"""Business logic for /auth API endpoints.""" from http import HTTPStatus